-Empirical studies addressing referential intention and the development of drawing in childhood have been mainly focused on the adult as drawer and the child as receiver, examining when and how juvenile understanding of the drawer's intention emerges as a determining factor for knowing the meanings of images (Armitage & Allen, 2015; Browne & Woolley, 2001; Gelman & Ebeling, 1998; Hartley & Allen, 2014; Preissler & Bloom, 2008; Vivaldi & Salsa, 2014).
+Empirical studies addressing referential intention and the development of drawing in childhood have been mainly focused on the adult as drawer and the child as receiver, examining when and how young children’sunderstanding of the drawer's intention emerges as a determining factor for knowing the meanings of pictures(Armitage & Allen, 2015; Browne & Woolley, 2001; Gelman & Ebeling, 1998; Hartley & Allen, 2014; Preissler & Bloom, 2008; Vivaldi & Salsa, 2014).
 Up until now, little has been known regarding children's recognition of intention in situations in which they themselves produce drawings.

 Among the studies that have considered children as drawers, we should point out, on the one hand, the study performed by Bloom and Markson (1998).
-The authors asked 3-year-old and 4-year-old children and an experimenter to draw a balloon and a lollypop in order to obtain pairs of drawings that did not reflect substantial differences in the shapes (balloon, lollypop, child/experimenter).
+The authors asked 3-year-old and 4-year-old children and an experimenter to draw a balloon and a lollypop in order to obtain pairs of drawings that did not reflect substantial differences in their shapes (balloon, lollypop, child/experimenter).
 However, when the children had to name the drawings they correctly identified their referents.
 Thus, the children from both age groups demonstrated an understanding of the drawings' meanings on the basis of their referential intention, even when the shape did not allow for these intentions to be distinguished.

-On the other hand, in a recent study, Hartley and Allen (2015) showed 3-year-old and 5-year-old children a series of ambiguous drawings, with shapes that could refer to more than one specific referent; half of the children explained that the drawer's intention (a fictitious person) had been to represent a certain object (a sun) and the other half that the drawer had created the image by accident.
-The children then drew the image that the experimenter displayed.
-The results showed that the children had taken the fictitious drawer's intention into account when creating their own drawings: they produced representational drawings if the drawer had deliberately created the model image and ambiguous representations if it had been created by accident.
+On the other hand, in a recent study, Hartley and Allen (2015) showed 3-year-old and 5-year-old children a series of ambiguous drawings, with shapes that could refer to more than one specific referent; half of the children explained that the drawer's intention (a fictitious person) had been to represent a certain object (a sun) and the other half that the drawer had created the pictureby accident.
+The children then drew the picturethat the experimenter displayed.
+The results showed that the children had taken the fictitious drawer's intention into account when creating their own drawings: they produced representational drawings if the drawer had deliberately created the model pictureand ambiguous representations if it had been created by accident.

 Callaghan (1999) employed a different procedure for exploring the relationships between the child as drawer and an adult as receiver.
 In this study, 2, 3, and 4-year-old children drew, with the model present, simple objects that could be graphically represented with circles and lines.
 Afterward, a game was played in which the children had to use their drawings for communicating to an experimenter, who had not observed them drawing, what object to throw through a tunnel.
 Finally, the children drew the objects a second time.
 The hypothesis was that the children would improve their graphic production if during the game they discovered that their drawings did not communicate the object's identity to the adult.

 Before the game, the 2-year-old children produced a lesser number of representational drawings than the 3-year-olds, who in turn produced less representational drawings than the 4-year-old children.
 The same developmental tendency was registered in the second series of drawings, with significant differences between the first and second series drawn by the 3 and 4-year-olds.
-In the second study, linguistic support from the experimenter was incorporated into the game in the face of the non-representational drawings: in these cases, she said to the children "looking at this drawing did not allow me to know what object to throw through the tunnel".
+In the second study, linguistic feedbackfrom the experimenter was incorporated into the game in the face of the non-representational drawings: in these cases, she said to the children "when I look at these picture I can’t tell which one goes with this".
 This experimental manipulation had a greater effect on the 4-year-olds; in both studies the performance of the 3-year-olds was around 50% of representational drawings.